terraware/terraware-web/remote-backend/README.md

 3. Set `REACT_APP_TERRAWARE_API` to that URL in the `.env` file in the repo root directory.
 4. Start (or restart) the Node dev server, e.g., by running `yarn start:dev` in the repo root directory.
-5. In this directory, run `docker-compose up -d`.
+5. In this directory, run `docker compose up -d`.
 6. Point your browser at `https://localhost/` (HTTPS and no port number).
 7. Accept the self-signed certificate.
 In Chrome, you'd click the "Advanced" button on the warning message, then click the "Proceed" link.
 You should only need to do this once;